TomFrost/Bristol/README.md

 Restrictions on keys can be static types like strings or numbers, RegExp objects to check for a match, functions to test the value each time the target is hit, or arrays of any of the above to allow more than one match.
-Exclusions and inclusions can also be combined to summon Captain Planet.
+Exclusions and inclusions can also be combined in one target to summon Captain Planet.

 ### More than one logger
 Have a use case that requires more than one 'log' object, so you can maintain